Sajzad/restaurant-voting/README.md

-# Restaurant Menu Voting API
+# Restaurant Menu Voting APIs

 REST APIs for voting restaurant menus and To find out Menu of the day.